How to add your logo to your social share images automatically

 Step 1: Create your Placid template

-With everything set up, we're first going to create a template that has your logo on it.
+We're first going to create a template that has your logo on it.
 This will be like a blueprint for your share images:

 In your Placid template dashboard, add a new, empty template and open it in the editor.
 Set the canvas size to the recommended Open Graph resolution (1200 x 630).